itchyny/ChromePlayer/README.md

 # !!!
 WARNING: THIS IS UNSTABLE VERSION !!!
-# Stable version is available at https://github.com/itchyny/ChromePlayer/tree/3005dd77af29be16e808684dfc5d5df1691b49ce
+# Stable version (version 1.58, without video feature) is available at https://github.com/itchyny/ChromePlayer/tree/3005dd77af29be16e808684dfc5d5df1691b49ce

 # This is the source code of Chrome Player